 The 1986 situation comedy My Sister Sam – an ordinary situation comedy about a freelance photographer whose teen-aged sister comes to live with her – became forever known for the murder of one of its stars, 21-year-old Rebecca Schaeffer, by a stalker who had been fixated with her.
 The stalker, Robert Bardo, actually found out where Schaeffer lived and had confronted her; when the meeting began to grow ugly and she tried to get him to leave, he shot her to death.
 Bardo was ultimately convicted in her killing and sentenced to life imprisonment.

-Schaefer's death resulted in the passage of anti-stalking laws in California, and heightened awareness of fan obsession and stalking.
+Schaeffer's death resulted in the passage of anti-stalking laws in California, and heightened awareness of fan obsession and stalking.

 Adolf Hitler wanted to burn Paris to the ground when the Allies were about to retake it.
 Then as the war in Europe ground down to its bloody conclusion with the Allies and Soviets closing in from all sides, he tried to have Germany and its people utterly destroyed for their having failed him.
 Fortunately in both cases, Albert Speer and most of Hitler's Generals quietly ignored his orders.

-Pretty much the point of a scorched earth policy: "If we can't use these resources, we'll make sure the enemy can't either."
+The point of a scorched earth policy: "If we can't use these resources, we'll make sure the enemy can't either."

-Among other reasons, the one-time standard wedding liturgy phrase "Speak Now Or Forever Hold Your Peace" has been eliminated because of instances where a stalker or former jilted lover will arrive (uninvited) to a wedding and – just as the officiant is about to begin the vows – declare his/her love for (as appropriate) the bride or groom, and that they "were meant to be together."
+Among other reasons, the one-time standard wedding liturgy phrase "Speak Now or Forever Hold Your Peace" has been eliminated because of instances where a stalker or former jilted lover will arrive (uninvited) to a wedding and – just as the officiant is about to begin the vows – declare his/her love for (as appropriate) the bride or groom, and that they "were meant to be together."

 The Numidian king Juba I, an ally of Pompeius in his fight against Gaius Julius Caesar wanted to burn down his capital Cirta, citizens included, when the war was lost.
 Said citizens objected naturally - and were successful.